Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 58. Be Creative with Pops of Color

-Plain European kitchen design can look a bit boring to some people.
-This is because, in its architecture, most European kitchens are built using dark wooden cabinets and vintage tiles.
+Some people find plain European kitchen designs a bit boring.
+This is because, in their architecture, most European kitchens are built using dark wooden cabinets and vintage tiles.
 But that’s just the architecture.
-Being creative with pops of color around the kitchen can add that missing pizazz to your final design.

-To stay true to the Europeanisms of the kitchen, you have to use a lot of the dark wooden cabinets and vintage tiles.
-But not everywhere.
+To stay true to the Europeanisms of the kitchen, you have to use a lot of dark wooden cabinets and vintage tiles—but not everywhere.
 As far as the tiles go, you can get creative and use colorful backsplash tiles to bring the color you need back to the kitchen.

-You can then go all creative with your appliances, using say a red stove, colorful microwave, or a blue refrigerator.
+You can then go all creative with your appliances, using a red stove, a colorful microwave, or a blue refrigerator.
 The idea is to have these colors pop while mixing beautifully with the traditional colors of the architecture.

 59. Go All Vintage with Grain Sack Upholstery